varnishcache/varnish-cache/doc/sphinx/users-guide/increasing-your-hitrate.rst

 Varnish setup.

 Note that you need a tool to see the HTTP headers that fly between Varnish and the backend.
-On the Varnish server, the easiest way to do this is to use `varnishlog` and `varnishtop` but sometimes a client-side tool makes sense.
+On the Varnish server, the easiest way to do this is to use :ref:`varnishlog(1)` and :ref:`varnishtop(1)` but sometimes a client-side tool makes sense.
 Here are the ones we commonly use.

 Tool: varnishtop
 ~~~~~~~~~~~~~~~~